Contains spoilers. You have been warned.

 - A Darker Me: Hinted at during various moments.
 Her darkness while in Alent's central ziggurat draws Refan to nearly kiss her much to their confusion.
 She later takes on a much more seductive persona to catch Refan who is running loose in Alent, and this change in attitude doesn't go unnoticed by her companions who wonder if Unithien has been repressing her true self under a kind and polite exterior all along.
-She lashes out against her deadbeat father once she sees him again, revealing that she's hidden the pain caused by his abuse all these years although and may not be able to forgive him even when he asks for it.
-After she returns from Devilfish Strait and confronts her enemy Persephone again, she outright rejects the offer to join Persephone and decides to murder the necromancer on the spot in cold blood so that Persephone's lies won't hurt anyone else ever again, an act that catches both Persephone and Varalia off guard.
+She lashes out against her deadbeat father once she sees him again, revealing that she's hidden the pain caused by his abuse all these years and may not be able to forgive him even when he asks for it.
+After she returns from Devilfish Strait and confronts her enemy Persephone again, she outright rejects the offer to join the conspiracy Persephone is involved.
+Instead, she decides to murder the necromancer on the spot in cold blood so that Persephone's lies won't hurt anyone else ever again, an act that catches both Persephone and Varalia off guard.

 - Deal with the Devil: She ends up making a deal with Artemicia, Goddess of Healing, and switches sides from Cardia to her as long as the goddess saves her mother and her companions from a certain demise.
 Artemicia agrees to the terms but reminds Unithien that breaking an oath with her will have consequences should she ever attempt to betray her new clergy.